2020 in Review: How COVID-19 Impacted the Media

 It also didn’t help that the bulk of misinformation was coming from the White House itself, according to a Cornell University study.
-The study of misinformation in traditional and digital media also found that “of the more than 38 million articles published from Jan.
+The study also found that “of the more than 38 million articles published from Jan.
 1 to May 26, more than 1.1 million — or slightly less than 3 percent — contained misinformation.”

 Misinformation and disinformation was a growing topic of discussion as the election approached.
 The Stanford Cable TV News Analyzer found that articles about disinformation and censorship spiked more than 50% from September to October, and views of stories related to disinformation increased a whopping 717% over the same period.

-On a positive note, it seems like all the hard work reporters did navigating the flood of information started them off on the right foot.
+All the hard work reporters did to navigate the flood of information started them off on the right foot.
 In a survey by Pew Research Center in March, 70% of respondents said the news media were doing very or somewhat well with their virus coverage, even though nearly 50% said they’d been exposed to at least some made-up news and information.

 3. New Products and a Focus on Subscriptions

 After an initial traffic bump to news sites in the early weeks of the pandemic seemed to level off, publishers had to figure out how to keep readers coming back and potentially convert them to subscribers.